Same-sex marriage in Colombia: Civil union proposals

 On 15 June 2007, the Chamber of Representatives approved a historic same-sex union bill by a vote of 62–43, and President Álvaro Uribe was expected to sign the measure into law, which had been approved by the Colombian Senate in April.
 However, on 19 June, a group of conservative senators broke party discipline in what is usually a routine vote on the final form of a bill and defeated the measure by 29–34 in the 102-member Senate.
-About 80 LGBT advocates held a demonstration outside the Capitolio Nacional the following day, protesting the bill's defeat.
+About 80 LGBT advocates held a demonstration outside the National Capitol the following day, protesting the bill's defeat.
 Supporters vowed to revive the legislation.
 The bill, which had been endorsed by conservative President Uribe, would have made Colombia the first nation in Latin America to grant same-sex couples in long-term relationships the same rights to health insurance, inheritance and social security as married couples.

 On 17 March 2015, Senator Armando Benedetti introduced a civil union bill.
 The bill was not voted on, and it was re-introduced by Senator Roy Barreras on 30 July 2015.
 On the same day, senators Benedetti and Barreras introduced a bill allowing same-sex couples to adopt children, but likewise the measure was not voted on.

 Same-sex marriage

 Legislative proposals

 On 26 July 2011, the Constitutional Court ruled unanimously 9–0 (in case C-577/2011) that, although it could not change the definition of marriage as "the union of a man and a woman", same-sex couples have the right to form a family.
-The court ordered the Congress of Colombia to pass legislation addressing this issue, whether by legalizing same-sex marriage or another marriage-like union, within two years (by 20 June 2013).
+The court ordered the Congress of Colombia to pass legislation addressing this issue, whether by legalizing same-sex marriage or another marriage-like union, within two years (i.e. by 20 June 2013).
 If such a law were not passed by that deadline, the court ruled that same-sex couples would automatically become able to register their relationship with a notary.
-In 2011, four bills were announced in Congress to recognize same-sex couples; two used the word "marriage", and the other two would have created civil unions.
+In 2011, four bills were filed in Congress to recognize same-sex couples; two used the word "marriage", and the other two would have created civil unions.

 In October 2012, Senator Armando Benedetti introduced a bill legalizing same-sex marriage.
 The bill initially only allowed for civil unions, but the text was later changed by Benedetti to permit same-sex couples to marry.
 President Juan Manuel Santos did not take a position on the bill.
 The Senate's First Committee approved the bill on 4 December 2012.
 On 24 April 2013, it was rejected by the Senate in a 17–51 vote, after being postponed on two different occasions.
 The negative outcome was expected, as the two biggest parties made a commitment to kill the bill.
-Senator Benedetti responded to the vote calling the Colombian Congress "worthless", and stating that senators who voted against the project wanted the Congress to be like the ones of "Congo, Uganda, Bolivia and Haiti".
+Senator Benedetti responded to the vote calling the Congress "worthless", and stating that senators who voted against the project wanted the Congress to be like the ones of "Congo, Uganda, Bolivia and Haiti".